 - Because Billings is the largest city within a nearly 500 mile radius, it offers a thriving business community and is the medical hub for two-thirds of Montana and portions of bordering states.

 - Weekend jaunts from Billings include the 944,000 acres of the Absaroka-Beartooth Wilderness Area, Yellowstone National Park, several ski hills, blue-ribbon fly-fishing rivers, mountain bike trails, and other outdoor pursuits.

 - A vibrant arts community centers on the downtown ArtWalk and the Yellowstone Art Museum, The Alberta Bair Theater, Babcock Theater and MetraPark entertainment complex draw nationally known performers.

 - An unofficial downtown brewery district offers tastes of craft-brews including Custer’s Last Stout, Wild Fly Ale and Whitetail Wheat.
 Brewery Map

 - Dehler Park, a $12.5 million ballpark offering a stunning view of the sandstone Rims, is home to the Billings Mustangs, a team affiliated with the Cincinnati Reds for more than 40 years.

-- Touring the area’s rich history starts with the petroglyphs of the Indian Caves, at the edge of the city, and includes Pompey’s Pillar, containing the only physical evidence of the Lewis and Clark Expedition, and the Battle of the Little Bighorn National Monument where Lakota and Cheyenne warriors defeated Lt.
+- Touring the area’s rich history starts with the petroglyphs at the Pictograph Cave State Park, at the edge of the city, and includes Pompey’s Pillar, containing the only physical evidence of the Lewis and Clark Expedition, and the Battle of the Little Bighorn National Monument where Lakota and Cheyenne warriors defeated Lt.
 Col. George Armstrong Custer.